MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsOnlineLisLocation.md

 Specifies the numeric suffix of the civic address.
 For example, if the property was multiplexed, the HouseNumberSuffix parameter would be the multiplex specifier: "425A Smith Avenue", or "425B Smith Avenue".

+This parameter is not supported and will be deprecated.

 ```yaml
 Type: String
 Parameter Sets: (All)